jacilynh/ECEA5340/.idea/week2.md

 2: PSoC Creator 2 Pin Assignment

 Here's an example of what pins look like on the schematic.
 I put down 3 pins, the first one is a digital input pin.
 Notice that the wire going to it is green.
 PSoC Creator by default uses that color to indicate digital signals, which are never directly connected to analog signals.
 The second pin in the middle labelled, Pin_2, is a digital output pin.
 Notice that, in this case, the green wire extends to the right, and there's a little arrow to help you remember that this is, in fact, a digital output.
 On the bottom, we have Pin_3.
 That has a yellow wire, it also extends to the right.
 But analog pins can be both inputs and outputs in PSoC Creator.

-Play video starting at ::48 and follow transcript0:48 When you first place a pin on a PSoC schematic, PSoC Creator gives it a name.
+When you first place a pin on a PSoC schematic, PSoC Creator gives it a name.
 However, this name here is completely arbitrary.
 It does not imply that this pin is actually connected to Pin_1 on the chip.

-Play video starting at :1:4 and follow transcript1:04 That, I find a little confusing.
+That, I find a little confusing.
 So I immediately like to reconfigure this, and change the name to something like P0_3, because I intend to connect this pin to port 0, bit 3.
 It's not connected to that yet.
 I've just changed the name.
 To make the connection, it's quite easy.
 Just go over here to the Pins tab, and double click on that.
 And you get this pin assignment window here on the right.
 And notice, that's the name that I chose.
-And that's a great reminder, because if I use this pull down menu here, Play video starting at :1:44 and follow transcript1:44 I see P0[3] as one of my options.
+And that's a great reminder, because if I use this pull down menu here,

+I see P0[3] as one of my options.
 And now, I can clearly see the correspondence between the name that I chose and the port number that it’s actually assigned to.

-Play video starting at :1:57 and follow transcript1:57 That's really all you have to do to assign a pin to a physical location on the chip.
+That's really all you have to do to assign a pin to a physical location on the chip.
 It's this Pins tab on the left side.

 3: Automatically Generated Code

 Let's talk for a minute about this idea of automatically generated code.
 It's a big advance in all embedded systems over the last few years.
 And that is you don't have to write all the code, there is a library of routines that you can pick and choose from.
 And just put the function call into main.c and use it, without worrying all the driver details for every component in the chip.
 If we look at the beginning Window of PSoC Creator, and yours might look a little bit different.
 But if you don't change any of the defaults and you have the 4.0 version of Creator, this is what it looks like.
 When you start out, on the top there are few tabs.
 And if you click on the TopDesign.cysch, which means Cypress schematic, you get this blank schematic.
 Over here on the left side, in the very important Workspace Explorer section, which contains all the files related to your project.
 You scroll down, you'll see Source Files > main.c.
 If we click on that, we get a new tab at the top, there it is, says main.c.
 And we get this outline of main.c, which is just the starting basis for all your code.
 But there is no other code in here, because we haven't created anything for this project yet.

-Play video starting at :1:31 and follow transcript1:31 Let's go back to schematic and try something very simple.
+Let's go back to schematic and try something very simple.
 Let's find a digital component, some simple digital components, like maybe a counter.

-Play video starting at :1:44 and follow transcript1:44 And a counter like that requires a clock input.
+And a counter like that requires a clock input.
 So I'll go down to system, and I see Clock over here, and I'll drag a Clock out.
 And notice, the default frequency of the clock is 12 MHz.
 But like any other component in the system, we can change that.
 But for now, let's just use 12 MHz.
 I'm going to hit the W key on my keyboard, which is equivalent to touching the Wire tool there on the upper left, connect those two boxes.

-Play video starting at :2:17 and follow transcript2:17 The only other input I see on this counter is a reset input, and you don't want to leave inputs unconnected.
+The only other input I see on this counter is a reset input, and you don't want to leave inputs unconnected.
 Don't do that, it's a bad practice with any logic family.
 And we don't want to do it here, because we're not really sure what voltage would be created on there.
 So we're going to deliberately hook that up to something.
 And if I go find digital logic, interestingly, a Logic Low is just treated like a component in the systems.
 So I could take a Logic Low here and just connect that up.
 And this time, instead the use of the W key, I'll just line up the boxes.
 And now we have created a Counter inside the chip, that we can interact with using the API, or Application Programming Interface, using the API that Cypress will create for us.
 And stick in this list of files on the left here, after we build the project.
 In order to build the project, we go to the upper left, and we find that icon that looks like a couple sheets of paper, with a little plus sign.
 And if we mouse over it, it says Generate Application.
 It's an unwieldly term, so I use the term Build.
 If I click on that, it will start to look at this schematic here and say, I see you put down a Counter.
 So you probably want to have some function calls related to that counter.

-Play video starting at :3:41 and follow transcript3:41 And sure enough, a few seconds later, what appears on the left side of the screen underneath the main.c is something called Generated_Source.
+And sure enough, a few seconds later, what appears on the left side of the screen underneath the main.c is something called Generated_Source.
 And I now have C files related to the clock, the counter, and a whole bunch of other things that are in the category called cy_boot.
 And those are system-wide function calls, most of which you're not interested in except for the delay function.

-Play video starting at :4:8 and follow transcript4:08 But let's concentrate on this Counter_1.c file here, what's in there?
+But let's concentrate on this Counter_1.c file here, what's in there?
 If I double-click on it, notice we got a tab on the top here, in our Most Recently Used list, says Counter_1.c.
 And there's a whole bunch of C code in here that we didn't have to write, it was automatically generated, and really that's the point.
 If you scroll down through this, you'll see all sorts of things that you're glad you didn't have to write, because it takes time.

-Play video starting at :4:37 and follow transcript4:37 For instance, here is a function called Counter_1_Enable.
+For instance, here is a function called Counter_1_Enable.

-Play video starting at :4:42 and follow transcript4:42 You won't have to use that one, but this one is very important, it's Counter_1_Start.
+You won't have to use that one, but this one is very important, it's Counter_1_Start.
 And here's a good example of a key piece of information that is difficult to find, in all of the information that Cypress provides about this chip on your website.
 This is just something you have to know.
 All components in a chip require a Start() function, with the exception of pins, I think, and other simple components.
 But something like a counter, or a timer, or a dock, or an op-amp, you have to Start().
 And by Start(), it's not really starting it so much as it is powering it up.
 In order to save power on the PSoC chip, all the components have individual power controls.
 And the default is off, so we're going to start this by, I'll just copy this.

-Play video starting at :5:37 and follow transcript5:37 I'll go back to main.c, and right after IntEnable, won't worry about that right now, I'll put this start function in there.
+I'll go back to main.c, and right after IntEnable, won't worry about that right now, I'll put this start function in there.
 And in order to make it a function, I have to have a couple of parentheses and a semicolon, that's what makes it legal C.

-Play video starting at :6:1 and follow transcript6:01 And I believe it's good practice to put comments in on the fly.
+And I believe it's good practice to put comments in on the fly.

-Play video starting at :6:10 and follow transcript6:10 So there's an example of some code that we didn't write, we didn't have to write these lines of code, we just call the function.
+So there's an example of some code that we didn't write, we didn't have to write these lines of code, we just call the function.
 We copied the guts of it, and we put it in main.c, and I added the parentheses, the semicolon.
 And so main.c starts by enabling interrupts, which we're not using right now, and then it turns this counter on.
 What else do we get in the counter?
 Well, pretty much anything you could imagine that you might want a counter to do, there will be functions to do that.

-Play video starting at :6:38 and follow transcript6:38 For instance, if you were in a very low-power situation and you only needed the counter occasionally?
+For instance, if you were in a very low-power situation and you only needed the counter occasionally?
 You could power it down by using Counter_1_Stop, we won't be doing that here.
 There's InterruptMude, ReadStatusRegister, there's a lot of stuff in here that if you just started to read it, you would get quickly lost in a lot of minutiae.
 So I'm going to cut to the chase and show you the stuff that's important.
 I already showed you the Start function, that's a key function.
 WriteCounter, you could write a value and start the counter at some specific value, that's certainly a very important function.
 Of course, you want to be able to read the counter.

-Play video starting at :7:21 and follow transcript7:21 Here, you could change the period of the counter.
+Here, you could change the period of the counter.
 For instance, the counter could be an 8, 16-bit or larger counter, but that doesn't mean it has to count from the maximum value.
 You could, for instance, set it up to be an 8-bit counter that counts down to 100.
 Usually, that's done in the Configuration Menu.
 Here, we go back to the schematic, I right-click, Configure.

-Play video starting at :7:50 and follow transcript7:50 And there, I've just created a 8-bit counter that really starts at 100.
+And there, I've just created a 8-bit counter that really starts at 100.

-Play video starting at :7:58 and follow transcript7:58 And this is probably a good time to mention to you that the counter, as a default, I believe, counts down.
+And this is probably a good time to mention to you that the counter, as a default, I believe, counts down.
 And usually you would expect a counter to count up from 0, but most of the counters, the Fixed Function counters in PSoC count down.

-Play video starting at :8:26 and follow transcript8:26 Here we have some functions which are grayed-out.
+Here we have some functions which are grayed-out.
 The main thing to remember is you have to start it, it's very easy to put a counter on the board and forget to start it.

-Play video starting at :8:38 and follow transcript8:38 And the only other function that you'd really be interested in for a simple operation is just to be able to read the counter.
+And the only other function that you'd really be interested in for a simple operation is just to be able to read the counter.
 So let's do that, I'll copy this and I'll stick it in main.c, I'll put it in the middle of this for loop.

-Play video starting at :9:3 and follow transcript9:03 The counter, when you read it, it's probably coming back as a return value, and there it is, a return value of a uint8.
+The counter, when you read it, it's probably coming back as a return value, and there it is, a return value of a uint8.

-Play video starting at :9:11 and follow transcript9:11 So I need to have some variable to read it into, and I'll call that count_1 =.
+So I need to have some variable to read it into, and I'll call that count_1 =.
 And of course, in C, you have to declare your variable.
 So I have to declare this, and I will do that, declare it as a uint 8, and that gets rid of the red box over here.
 And this is a relatively uncommon case where the PSoC Creator will immediately notify you when you make a mistake.
 Most mistakes, it won't tell you about until you build the project.
 And make sure this all works, let's just go back and re-generate it.
 I'll hit Generate Application, look at the output box down here, it said Build Skipped.

-Play video starting at :10:3 and follow transcript10:03 That means that it just created the APIs, and looked at the APIs and schematic that we created, it did not attempt to download the code.
+That means that it just created the APIs, and looked at the APIs and schematic that we created, it did not attempt to download the code.
 If I clicked on this button, it would first look to see if I changed anything.
 If I had, it would do the Generate, or Build, then it would download.
 So this is this, plus a download.

-Play video starting at :10:36 and follow transcript10:36 This one seemed to work just fine.
+This one seemed to work just fine.

-Play video starting at :10:42 and follow transcript10:42 So just to review that, we could put a counter on the board with a clock.
+So just to review that, we could put a counter on the board with a clock.
 We noticed that after we did a Generate, that we got Generated_Source code, all of this we did not write.
 We looked in Counter_1.c, and that's exactly the name we chose on the schematic.
 So we chose Counter_1, so we got counter 1.C.
 It created all of these function calls that we can copy and stick in the main.c, and use to manipulate the counter.

-Play video starting at :11:14 and follow transcript11:14 That's how automatically generated code works, it saves you a lot of time and is very convenient.
+That's how automatically generated code works, it saves you a lot of time and is very convenient.

 4: Adding the LCD display to the Nscope and Developent Kit